Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 ## Unsupervised Learning

-In unsupervised learning, we have unlabeled data that we wish to group or cluster together.
+The goal in unsupervised learning, is to group or cluster a data set.
 For example, consider the players of a game.
 We may want to group the players depending on how engaged they are with the game.
 This could enable us to target different groups (e.g. for highly-engaged players we would invite them to be beta testers for new features, while for unengaged players